evilguy50/Pulsar/README.md

 template types:

-	dummyEntity :	Generates a dummy entity with no model / texture that can be used for map making. zombieEntity :	Generates a zombie that won't turn into a drowned. basicBlock :	Generates a basic block. (all blocks use same template texture, all you have to do is change the textures ;P) slabBlock :	Generates a slab block.
-(Note: custom block geometry is an experimental feature.
-So you need to enable experimental features in your world to use this.)
+    All templates with a $ symbol in the description require experimental world features. dummyEntity :	Generates a dummy entity with no model / texture that can be used for map making. zombieEntity :	Generates a zombie that won't turn into a drowned. (uses standard zombie skin file) basicBlock :	Generates a basic block.
+    slabBlock : $	Generates a slab block.
-	skullBlock:	Generates a player skull. (just swap out the default texture with your skin, Note: custom block geometry is an experimental feature.
-So you need to enable experimental features in your world to use this.) basicItem :	Generates a basic item. (it does nothing, but it can be used in other addons.) fakeArmor :	Generates fake armor. (an item that applies a skin to the player when you apply the $name_armor tag. (example: test_armor))
+    skullBlock: $	Generates a player skull. (uses standard steve skin file) basicItem :	Generates a basic item. (it does nothing, but it can be used in other addons.) fakeArmor : Generates fake armor. (an item that applies a skin to the player when you apply the $name_armor tag. (example: test_armor)) lightBlock : Generates a block that lights up placeCodeBlock : $ Generates a block that runs a function from the block when placed playerCodeBlock : $ Generates a block that runs a function from the player that placed it

 How to compile: